 You have to be smart about the goals of your project.
 Having a great idea isn’t enough.
 In such a challenging space as software products, you need to create a program that stands out and achieves something that no other software can provide.
 But even if your idea is the next great thing, your staff who helps you get there, and the way it is presented to market may be the determining factors in your ultimate success.
 Watch this video to gain key insights from our best Q&A on this very topic.

 Andy: That’s a tough question.
-It’s amazing if you think of that metric 70% of internal software projects never deliver their business case.
+It’s amazing if you think of that metric: 70% of internal software projects never deliver their business case.
 I couldn’t imagine how much venture capital is going into software products that ultimately never generate any revenue or return on capital.

-So the issue we have is not people agreeing this is the right solution and they should do it, but it is around navigating that is the challenge.
+So the issue we have is not people agreeing this is the right solution and they should do it, but it is around navigating that which has been the challenge.
 We have a number of deals that have had very long sales cycles that shouldn’t have.
 But ultimately if you want to know our distribution approach, it is simple.

-We have inside sales team that sets up meetings for our commercial directors based upon sharing the newest findings from our research.
+- We have an inside sales team that sets up meetings for our commercial directors based upon sharing the newest findings from our research.
 That’s a conversation not many general councils have because no one else is providing that research.
 They are interested each quarter to catch up with us.

-Question: Good presentation.
+Niv: Good presentation.
 How do you retain staff?
 How do you incentivise staff and retain them?

-Andy: The challenge everyone has and I’m the same and you get boring and ask other business leaders that question.
+Andy: The challenge everyone has, and I’m the same, and you get bored of asking other business leaders that question.
 I wish I had a particularly compelling answer.
 My philosophy is two fold.
 One, I try to present us as a really exciting place to work.
 Once people understand our story, they’re typically reasonably excited.
 The mistakes I’ve made are long and many.

 Just prior to this I’ve had a meeting with two of our newest hires.
 They said, we didn’t think we were going to get the job because there were so many steps in the interview process.
 Early on I made mistakes because I rushed hires and followed my gut and all those sorts of foolish mistakes.
 Now we’re highly systematic, we do behavioural testing, we do role plays of the particular role.
-We sometimes get the last hire in the tech space, I’m not a tech expert, so I get people who are better at evaluating someone’s technical skills than me to evaluate them.
+We sometimes get the last hire in the tech space.
+I’m not a tech expert, so I get people who are better at evaluating someone’s technical skills than me to evaluate them.

 But it’s ultimately the biggest challenge every business faces.

-Question: What is the price difference Andy, compared to the traditional way of running that particular product where the lawyer does it?
+Question: What is the price difference Andy, compared to the traditional way of running that particular product, where the lawyer does it?

 Andy: It’s interesting, the pricing.
 It’s something I think a lot about, read a lot about and still don’t have the perfect answer to pricing.
 We’ve just going live with our newest solution.
 It’s a bit of a hope and trying lots of things before we get to the right answer.

 What we try to make sure is that the client is aware of what is the total cost of providing this service currently.
 Quite often our competitor is our client.
 They’re currently providing this service internally with their own internal legal team.

 We’re a lot more expensive than having an internal person provide the same service.
 If you look at parity versus another law firm, we’re probably 20% more cost effective.
-We could discount but we want people to understand this is about value, not cost.
-We’ve got a fair credible statement now that says all these other guys had the exact same approach as you, no one has ever returned to the old ways of doing this.
+We could discount, but we want people to understand that this is about value, not cost.
+We’ve got a fair credible statement now that says all these other guys had the exact same approach as you, no one has ever returned back to the old ways of doing this.